OliverStone01/Try-Hack-Me/pre-security/introduction-to-cyber-security/offensive-security-intro.md

 Task4:

-Following the link found in Task 3, took me to a service on the bank where I could add funds to an account by inputing the account number and amount to deposit.
+Following the link found in Task 3, it took me to a service on the bank where I could add funds to an account by inputting the account number and amount to deposit.

 -----